 It’s easy to find tahini at major grocery stores.
 Look for Arz Fine Foods tahina at Loblaws or brands like Nuts For You at Walmart and other supermarkets.
 Toronto restaurant Parallel presses its own in house ($5 per jar) using premium sesame seeds from Ethiopia.
 Along with plain tahini butter, Parallel

 also sells a smoked version and a beautiful pink, earthy-tasting beet flavour.
-Philadelphia-based Soom sells a chocolate tahini spread that might be better than Nutella ( Soom ships to Canada via Amazon).
+Philadelphia-based Soom sells a creamy tahini spread ( Soom ships to Canada via Amazon).

 How to cook and bake with tahini